 Both anger and fear are emotions related to how we react to perceived or real danger.
 These emotional experiences could be threatening when kept in focal attention for an extended time.
 Keeping anger in focal attention for an extended time is named as anger rumination.
 Ruminating anger is the tendency to repetitively thinking about an angering event in mind for a prolonged time.
 The same is true for fear too.
 If a person keeps on anticipating intense fear in the absence of real danger/threat, then the fight or flight system malfunctions, causing the fear response when no rational fear is present.
 Therefore, in this part, possible factors that could fuel fear and anger will be presented.

 Distorted thoughts are thoughts in our mind that convinces us of something not true.
 It was Beck (1979) who proposed the theory of cognitive distortion.
-When having distorted thoughts, we tend to portion of the evidence or engage in some distorted interpretations of evidence about themselves and others to reach conclusion.
-They are incomplete thinking processes in that the whole portion of evidence.
-People whose thought are possibly trapped in these distorted thoughts might experience passivity, helplessness and discouraged to initiate actions.
+When having distorted thoughts, we tend to portion of the evidence or engage in some distorted interpretations of evidence about ourselves and others to reach conclusion.
+They are incomplete thinking processes in that the whole portion of the evidence.
+People whose thoughts are possibly trapped in these distorted thoughts might experience passivity, helplessness and discouragement to initiate actions.
 Hence, these thinking patterns tend to discourage positive communications and likely reinforce negative thoughts or emotions.
-They may also have tendencies of avoiding of interaction with others, difficulties of viewing an event from different angles, and accordingly, have difficulties to come up with alternatives thoughts to solve problems.
+They may also have tendencies of avoiding interaction with others, difficulties of viewing an event from different angles, and accordingly, have difficulties coming up with alternatives thoughts to solve problems.

 All or nothing (Polarized thinking): For people having this kind of distorted thought, things are either good or bad, right or wrong.
-They either see one extreme or another — there is no middle ground or shades of gray for people having this distorted thought.
-Example of this could be thinking as if things are different as black and white as if there are no grays in between.
+They either see one extreme or another — there is no middle ground or shades of grey for people having this distorted thought.
+An example of this could be thinking as if things are different as black and white as if there are no greys in between.
 Eastern culture or Western culture, An ally or enemy, nationalist or separatist.
-This is an unhelpful way of categorically thinking about things for the reality is not devoid of grays always.
+This is an unhelpful way of categorically thinking about things for reality is not devoid of greys always.

-Labeling and mislabeling is another form of distorted ways of thinking.
-According to this form of thinking imperfections and mistakes made in the past can serve as a stereotype of all future behaviors.
-Rather than assuming the behavior to be accidental or extrinsic, the person with this distorted thought assigns a label to someone or something that implies the character of that person or a thing.
+Labelling and mislabeling is another form of distorted ways of thinking.
+According to this form of thinking imperfections and mistakes made in the past can serve as a stereotype of all future behaviours.
+Rather than assuming the behaviour to be accidental or extrinsic, the person with this distorted thought assigns a label to someone or something that implies the character of that person or a thing.
 Mislabeling involves describing an event with language that has a strong connotation of a person’s evaluation of the event.
-This is just like defensive ways of coping where people wouldn’t take time to listen to you, learn about you and do the labeling.
+This is just like defensive ways of coping where people wouldn’t take time to listen to you, learn about you and do the labelling.